Nairobi Central station designs completed

-On Jan.
-18, 2022, the governor of Lagos State, Babajide Sanwo-Olu, attended a ceremony at Talgo’s Milwaukee factory to mark the purchase of the two trains.
+On January 18, governor of Lagos State, Mr Babajide Sanwo-Olu, attended a ceremony at Talgo’s Milwaukee factory to mark the purchase of the two trains.
 He has suggested that the deal opens the door to future orders and job creation.

 The trains will operate on the Red Line, which will eventually link Marina and Agbado with a branch to the city’s airport.
 The first phase will operate from Oyingbo to Agbado.
 Sanwo-Olu has pledged to improve transport in the Lagos region.
 The first phase is due to open in the last quarter of 2022.

-In 2011, the Toronto Transit Commission (TTC) sold 255 H5 and metro vehicles to Lagos Metropolitan Area Transport Authority (Lamata) for use on the Blue Line in Lagos, however that plan was dropped in favor of new trains.
-In 2015, Lamata ordered 15 stainless-steel-bodied 100 kph 750V dc third-rail sets from Dalian Locomotive and Rolling Stock for the Blue Line.
+In 2011, the Toronto Transit Commission (TTC) sold 255 H5 and metro vehicles to Lagos Metropolitan Area Transport Authority (Lamata) for use on the Blue Line in Lagos, however that plan was dropped in favour of new trains.
+In 2015, Lamata ordered 15 stainless-steel-bodied 100km/h 750V dc third-rail sets from Dalian Locomotive and Rolling Stock for the Blue Line.
 These were the first trains built in China for an African metro, with the first EMUs unveiled in 2016.

-The post Unused U.S. Talgo Trains to Move to Nigeria appeared first on Railway Age.
+The post Unused US Talgo trains to move to Nigeria appeared first on International Railway Journal.